sbilly/tor-bridge-bootstrap/README.md

 This is a script to bootstrap a Debian server to be a set-and-forget Tor bridge.
 I've only tested it in Wheezy, but it should work on any modern Debian or Ubuntu version.
 Pull requests are welcome.

-tor-relay-bootstrap does this:
+tor-bridge-bootstrap does this:

 * Upgrades all the software on the system
 * Adds the deb.torproject.org repository to apt, so Tor updates will come directly from the Tor Project
-* Installs and configures Tor to be a bridge that runs obfs3 (but still requires you to manually edit torrc to set Nickname, ContactInfo, etc. for this bridge)
+* Installs and configures Tor to be a bridge that runs obfs3 (but still requires you to manually edit torrc to set Nickname, ContactInfo, etc. for this bridge.)
 * Configures sane default firewall rules
 * Configures automatic updates
 * Installs tlsdate to ensure time is synced